-- 19^C: top successors dominate top labor earners - → rentier society (Balzac, Jane Austen, etc.) - For cohorts born in the 1910s-1950s, inheritance did not matter too much - → labor-based, meritocratic society - But for cohorts born in the 1970s-1980s & after, inheritance matters a lot → 21^c closer to 19^c rentier society than to 20^c merit society - The rise of human capital & meritocracy was an illusion .. especially with a labor-based tax system
+- 19^C: top successors dominate top labor earners - → rentier society (Balzac, Jane Austen, etc.) - For cohorts born in1910s-1950s, inheritance did not matter too much → labor-based, meritocratic society - But for cohorts born in the 1970s-1980s & after, inheritance matters a lot - → 21^c class structure will be intermediate between 19^c rentier society than to 20^c meritocratic society - and possibly closer to the former - The rise of human capital & meritocracy was an illusion ... especially with a labor-based tax system